Holographic MIMO Communications: What is the benefit of closely spaced antennas?: Computation of the Mutual Coupling Impedance Matrix

 Fig.~\ref{fig:Eigenvalues_ZAR} shows the normalized eigenvalues of ${\bf Z}_{{\rm AR}}$ for an array of $\lambda/2$-dipoles in side-by-side configuration, for three different values of the inter-element spacing, namely $d_H = \lambda/10, \lambda/4$ and $\lambda/2$.
 The array size is $L_H = 6 \lambda$, and the number of array elements (and hence of eigenvalues) is $L_H / d_H +1$.
 Matrix ${\bf Z}_{{\rm AR}}$ has been calculated by using the sinusoidal model \eqref{Insin}.
 We see that the number of significant eigenvalues does not change appreciably when $d_H$ decreases below $\lambda/2$, and is approximately $2L_H /\lambda +1$.
 This means that for $d_H < \lambda/2$ mutual coupling introduces a significant correlation between the different array elements, as expected.

-Fig.~\ref{fig:Eigenvalues_U} shows the normalized eigenvalues of $\bf U$ in \eqref{Reta}, obtained without a matching network (see Remark 1) and with the parameter values reported in Table~\ref{tab:array_parameters}.
+Fig.~\ref{fig:Eigenvalues_U} shows the normalized eigenvalues of $\bf U$ in \eqref{Reta}, obtained without a matching network (see Remark 1) and with the parameter values reported in Table~\ref{tab:array_parameters}, e.g., \cite{Nossek2010} and references therein.
 The behavior of these eigenvalues is quite different from that of Fig.~\ref{fig:Eigenvalues_ZAR}, because noise correlation not only depends on ${\bf Z}_{{\rm AR}}$ but also on the LNA parameters, and on the presence (and type) of matching networks, as shown in \eqref{Upsilon2_IN}.
 In particular, the curve corresponding to $d_H=\lambda/2$ seems to indicate that a significant correlation exists between the elements of $\tilde{\boldsymbol{\eta}}$ even with a half-wavelength spacing between the antennas.

 \begin{remark} Other models for ${\bf Z}_{{\rm AR}}$ rely on the assumption of isotropic antennas or Hertzian dipoles~\cite{yordanov2009arrays,Ivrlac2009ICC,Nossek2010,MullerISIT2012,Nossek2014,Friedlander2020}.
-Isotropic antennas are inconsistent with the Maxwell equations.
-Hence, models based on this assumption have no physical meaning.
-In the case of Hertzian dipoles, a uniform current distribution is typically assumed, which approximates well the current distribution of an \textit{infinitesimal} linear wire $(l_{d} \le \lambda/50)$ with plates at its endpoints~\cite[\S 4.2]{balanis}.
-The sinusoidal model is a more accurate representation of the current distribution of any wire antenna~\cite[\S 4.3]{balanis}. \end{remark}
+Isotropic antennas are inconsistent with the Maxwell equations \cite[Sec.~3.2]{kraus1988antennas}.
+Hence, models based on this assumption have no physical meaning \cite[Sec.~III]{Nossek2010}, though they are commonly used in the literature for analytical tractability.
+In the case of Hertzian dipoles, a uniform current distribution is typically assumed, which approximates well the current distribution of an \textit{infinitesimal} linear wire $(l_{d} \le \lambda/50)$ with plates at its endpoints~\cite[Sec.~4.2]{balanis}.
+The sinusoidal model is a more accurate representation of the current distribution of any wire antenna~\cite[Sec.~4.3]{balanis}. \end{remark}